 Commentary: The entire process should be evaluated in terms of its effectiveness relative to selecting the best qualified candidates in a fair and equitable manner.
-Elements of the process may become obsolete or have new effects over time due to changes in the applicant pool, reclassification of positions, new technology used on the job, and other developments after the process has been implemented.
+Elements of the process may become obsolete or have unintended effects over time due to changes in the applicant pool, reclassification of positions, new technology used on the job, or other developments occurring after the process was implemented.
 All circumstances concerning the evaluation of validity, utility, and adverse impact should be considered in determining when one or more components of the process are outdated.
+(M M M M M)

 34.3 Assessment Centers

 34.3.1 An assessment center, if utilized: